bitfocus/companion-module-analogway-awj/README.md

     - adjust to a given anchor point
     - handle aspect ratios
     - grab parameters with learn button
+* Feature: add presets for new position and size action
 * Feature: add support for colors with alpha at Setup Timer action for LivePremier
 * Feature: show more detailed status during connection and synchronization with download progress
+* Feature: add "any screen" to the screen options of the layer selection feedback
+* Feature: add CremaTTe 3D and Cut and Fill to the input key options for LivePremier v4
+* Feature: add the product names Aquilon, Zenith and Pulse to the keywords so the connection can be found better from search
 * Bugfix: input freeze presets were only generated for inputs with a name
+* Bugfix: add default value for feedback showing preset selection
+* Bugfix: add default value for feedback showing screen selection
+* Bugfix: update options when still is renamed on Midra or Alta
+* Bugfix: change several numbers to reflect correct values during initialisation, like number of inputs, number of multiviewer memories...
+* Bugfix: time input field for timers now correctly parses a time where you enter seconds with a leading zero like e.g. :06 instead of :6
-* Chore: update some isVisible functions to newly available syntax avoiding additional code evaluation
+* Chore: update isVisible functions to newly available syntax avoiding additional code evaluation
 * Chore: refactor from commonjs to ESM
-* Chore: replace superagent by ky
+* Chore: replace dependency superagent by ky
 * Chore: bump @companion-module/base from 1.2.1 to 1.7.0
 * Chore: bump @companion-module/tools from 1.2.0 to 1.5.0
 * Chore: bump semver from 6.3.0 to 6.3.1
 * Chore: bump word-wrap from 1.2.3 to 1.2.4
 * Chore: bump eslint from 8.36.0 to 8.57.0
 * Chore: bump @tsconfig/node18 from 1.0.1 to 1.0.3
-* Chore: bump ws from 8.13.0 to 8.16.0
+* Chore: bump ws from 8.13.0 to 8.17.1
+* Chore: bump braces from 3.0.2 to 3.0.3
+* Chore: bump tar from 6.2.0 to 6.2.1

 ### 2.3.0 (2023-06-28)
 * Feature: generate screen and aux memory recall presets additionally for each individual screen